microsoft/nni/docs/source/tutorials/darts.rst

 we can use :func:`nni.retiarii.fixed_arch`.
 Seemingly, we are still creating a space.
 But under the with-context, we are actually creating a fixed model.

-Here, we increase the number of filters to 36, and number of cells to 20, so as to reasonably increase the model size and boost the performance.

 ..
-GENERATED FROM PYTHON SOURCE LINES 236-242
+GENERATED FROM PYTHON SOURCE LINES 351-357

 .. code-block:: default